janfuhrer/it-security-docs/docs/themes/Public Key Infrastructure.md

 ## Onboarding Process

 - Crucial non-technical process in a PKI world
-- Dependaent of the prupose and filed of application of a certificate this process may be anything between automatically / simple and consuming / complex
+- Dependent on the prupose and field of application of a certificate this process may be anything between automatically (simple) and time consuming (complex)
-- In a enterprise environemnt with a private PKI this is mostly done automatically by an Identity Managemtn System (IdMS)
+- In an enterprise environemnt with a private PKI this is mostly done automatically by an Identity Managemtn System (IdMS)
 - For public PKI's the range is very broad:
 	- Simple e-mail registration
 	- Identification by sending a copy of ID